gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

    A good resource to determine the agility of a drivetrain is the :doc:`../../hardware-basics//motor-guide/jvn-calculator`;
    refer to that section for more information.
 3. **Number of motors and gear ratio**: Generally, new teams may try to use only two motors on the drivetrain.
 While this is possible, it is not recommended, as all competitive teams use 4+ motors on the drivetrain.
 Another issue stemming from experience is that most teams’ drivetrains are too slow.
-   More advanced teams may focus on the ability to play :term:`defense`, but in general, maneuverability and speed are the main factors to a successful drivetrain.
-   60:1 and 40:1 drivetrains are
-   **almost always too slow for FTC use cases**.
+More advanced teams may focus on the ability to play :term:`defense <Defense>`, but in general, maneuverability and speed are the main factors to a successful drivetrain.
+60:1 and 40:1 drivetrains are **almost always too slow for FTC use cases**.
 A popular setup in FTC is **4 motor, 20:1 using 4 inch wheels**.
 This ratio gives a great balance, having near instant acceleration and a high top speed.
-   Teams can slow the drivetrain down in code by providing less power to the motors if needed.
-   **It is not recommended for teams to use spur gearboxes on their drivetrain.
+   Teams can slow the drivetrain down in code by providing less power to the motors if needed.  **It is not recommended for teams to use spur gearboxes on their drivetrain.
 Instead, use planetary gearboxes, as they are less prone to shock loads and breakage.**
 4. **Traction/Pushing Power**: While this feature is often overemphasized, it is still very important.
    Pushing power describes a drivetrain’s ability to endure defense/engage in